Curling-Seattle/streams/README.md

 # streams
-Software used in the maintenance and production of streaming video
+Software used in the maintenance and production of the curling club's streaming video.